6 Important Financial Instruments to Make Your Financial Plan a Success

 Decades ago, investors primarily relied on limited financial instruments like bonds and stocks to constitute their portfolio.
 However, with the advancement of time, investing options have amplified manifold.
 Today, there is no shortage of financial instruments.
 But with multiple options, the complexity and confusion have also heightened.
 In such situations, finding the right investment instruments is critical.
 A strong and well-balanced portfolio helps you earn higher returns, mitigate risk, and substantially accumulate wealth over time to achieve your monetary goals.

-Here are six important tools to make your financial plan a success:
+Here are 6 important financial instruments tools to make your financial plan a success:

 1. Individual stocks

 A stock represents your ownership in a company.
 Stocks offer one of the highest potential returns on your money, while simultaneously exposing you to the highest level of risk.
 But when placed adequately in a portfolio, stocks can help provide the much-needed boost to your savings in the long-run.
 Stocks are the perfect option for you if you have a well-diversified portfolio but can potentially take on some risk to increase returns.
 However, as a good rule of thumb, it is advisable to reduce your allocation into stocks with age.
 Age-based equity allocation helps you to balance risk and reward with each stage of life.

 Ideally, the best way to know the adequate percentage of equity allocation is to subtract your age by 100.
 For example, if you are 40 years old, you could allocate 60% in equity and the rest in more stable market instruments.
 That said, as you approach the age of retirement, you would need to restructure your portfolio to include approximately 35% in stocks and the remainder in more stable return-producing investments.